Charcoal Burning Gas BBQ Charcoal BBQ Smoker BBQ Masonry BBQ Rotisserie BBQ Covers How Charcoal is Made

 After 24 hours the lid is removed to reveal a kiln of charcoal.

-The charcoal is then removed and graded for packaging.
+The charcoal is then allowed to cool and removed for graded and packaging.